Yash-Kavaiya/Google-Map-AI/README.md

 ## 🌟 Overview

 Google Maps AI is a powerful tool designed to simplify and enhance Google Maps integration in your applications.
-Whether you're building location-based services, route optimization systems, or geographic data visualization tools, GMap-Buddy provides the essential features you need.
+Whether you're building location-based services, route optimization systems, or geographic data visualization tools, Google Maps AI provides the essential features you need.

 ## ✨ Features